 General Cocaine Use and Addiction Statistics

 According to a 2018 Centers for Disease Control and Prevention (CDC) study, approximately 2% of teenagers reported cocaine use.
 In contrast, young adults ages 18 to 25 reportedly used cocaine at a rate of 6%.
 Approximately 5% of those studied between 25 and 35 reported using cocaine.
-These statistics reveal that the availability and affordability of cocaine can increase with age.
-Some other statistics of note are as follow:
+These statistics reveal that availability and affordability can increase with age.
+Some other statistics of note are as follows:

 Cocaine Overdose and Relapse

 Hospitalization and deaths due to cocaine use/overdose have increased every year since 2017.
 This could be attributed to increased availability as well as environmental factors such as the increased likelihood that it may be mixed with harmful impurities, such as bleach.
 Since there is no regulation of cocaine, dealers often mix it with household substances to stretch the product.